Updated: Jan 19

-Performance tests may involve some additional corresponding testing types that lead to greater coverage (endurance, Spike, and load, etc.).
+Performance tests may involve additional corresponding testing types that lead to more excellent coverage (endurance, Spike, load, etc.).

 Performance tests can evaluate multiple aspects of the software (stability, overall performance speed, bottlenecks, effectiveness, etc.).

-Performance tests will allow the testing team to raise the problematic areas that are affecting the application's performance, based on this, the R&D department can improve the problematic areas that involve in the process.
+Performance tests will allow the testing team to raise the problematic areas affecting the application's performance; based on this, the R&D department can improve the problematic areas involved in the process.

 Performance tests are one of the best ways to evaluate the software under different architectures and overloads.

-Performance tests will provide confidence in the product (Both from stockholders and management).
+Performance tests will provide confidence in the product (From stockholders and management).

-Performance tests are used to evaluate the product against the predefined requirements and specifications.
+Performance tests evaluate the product against the predefined requirements and specifications.

 Disadvantages of Performance testing

 Although I reviewed many reasons why performance tests are great, every coin has two faces.
-So I just wanted to raise a few disadvantages of this testing method, I know that it may help you when you need to decide whether to perform this type of tests or not.
+So I just wanted to raise a few disadvantages of this testing method.
+I know that it may help you when you need to decide whether to perform this type of test or not.

 Performance tests may not find functional bugs that you can find with other testing types.

-Sometimes it’s very hard to understand the root cause of a problem.
+Sometimes it’s tough to understand the root cause of a problem.

 Performance tests need a dedicated and large testing environment.